 Materials have a long life, often much longer than the one of the products they’re used for.
-Circular design takes advantage of this opportunity and focuses on making objects that can easily be altered, repaired or remanufactured.
+Circular design takes this opportunity and focuses on making objects that can easily be altered, repaired or remanufactured.

 Modular products are a good example.
 Think about a chair whose legs can be easily swapped.
-That chair could be personalized to fit different tastes and then be altered or upgraded over time, as a way to repair a broken leg or just to follow the changing needs of its owner.
-As a result, it will not be trashed as quickly, which is smart for the consumer, good for the producer and better for the planet!
+That chair could be personalized to fit different tastes.
+It could also be altered or upgraded over time, as a way to repair a broken leg or just to follow the changing needs of its owner.
+As a result, that chair will not be trashed as quickly, which is smart for the consumer, good for the producer and better for the planet!

 But even when we dispose of a product, chances are its materials are still perfectly functional.
-And thinking in circular economy terms means making products that are easy to disassemble, so that materials can be reused over and over again, rather than always sourcing virgin materials.
+And thinking in circular economy terms means designing products that are easy to disassemble, so that materials can be reused over and over again, rather than always sourcing virgin materials.

 3. Regenerate natural systems

-Earlier this summer, Ellen MacArthur Foundation (opened in a new window/tab) (the pioneer of circular economy) has called on designers and architects to join the circular design challenge and "re-design the world".
-And to support the task, it has created the Circular Design Guide (opened in a new window/tab), which provides practical help to start embracing the principles of circular economy in design work.
+Earlier this summer, the Ellen MacArthur Foundation (opened in a new window/tab) (pioneer of circular economy) has called on designers and architects to join the circular design challenge and "re-design the world".
+To support the task, it has created the Circular Design Guide (opened in a new window/tab), which provides practical help to start embracing the principles of circular economy in design work.

 Circular interior design

 Designers and companies are experimenting with the principles of circular design in all industries, from fashion, to food, to interiors.
 In particular, a lot is happening in the field of interior design!